chuck-h/RainbowC/README.md

 # Rainbow Contract

+*This contract is now included as `seeds.rainbows.cpp` in https://github.com/chuck-h/seeds-smart-contracts .
+Ongoing development occurs there.*

 The Rainbow Contract is a tool which supports digital *tokens* on the Telos blockchain.
 It is a flexible tool, and offers several different configuration options targeted towards different types of use cases.
 This Rainbow Contract was inspired by a concept for locally-controlled currency within the SEEDS ecosystem.